BBaysinger/bb-portfolio/README.md

 The goal is to show **breadth across the full front-end lifecycle** — from rendering pipelines and animation timing, to infrastructure automation, data modeling, and deployment reproducibility — all authored by a single developer.

 > **Hiring reviewer?** Start with the 30-second tour below.
-The infrastructure is real and battle-tested, but the focus is the architecture of interaction — how performance, animation, and DevOps discipline intersect in one cohesive system.
+The infrastructure is real, but the focus is the architecture of interaction — how performance, animation, and DevOps discipline intersect in one cohesive system.

 ## 🔎 30‑Second Tour (Frontend Focus)